 In this course students will explore the principles and theory of the manual transmission transaxle system.
 Students will also define the function and purpose of components of the clutch system.
+Aid Code: 32 - Two-year Technical Diploma.
+Complete Course Listing

 In this course students will practice diagnosis and maintenance of the manual transmission transaxle system.
 Aid Code: 32 - Two-year Technical Diploma.
-Co-requisites: (404-114 or 404-667)
+Co-requisites: (404-114 or 404-667) Complete Course Listing

 In this course students will define the function and purpose of components of drive shafts, axles, final drives, 4-wheel drive systems, and all-wheel drive systems.
 Students will practice inspection, repair, and maintenance of these systems.
 Aid Code: 32 - Two-year Technical Diploma.
-Co-requisites: (404-115 or 404-668)
+Co-requisites: (404-115 or 404-668) Complete Course Listing

 In this course students will explore the principles and basic functions of automobile heating and air conditioning systems.
+Aid Code: 32 - Two-year Technical Diploma.
+Complete Course Listing

 In this course students will practice and demonstrate their ability to inspect, repair, and maintain heating and air conditioning systems.
 Aid Code: 32 - Two-year Technical Diploma.
-Co-requisites: (404-117 or 404-670)
+Co-requisites: (404-117 or 404-670) Complete Course Listing